 All contracts with the U.S. Government require review by Dun & Bradstreet's Government Business Unit to take into account governmental requirements.
+Refer to Appendix A for additional considerations that apply when the U.S. Government is the customer.
 For additional information on U.S. and non-U.S. contracts, consult your local Sales Policy or your local Dun & Bradstreet Legal team.
-Consult the Global Compliance and Ethics team regarding applicable lobbying policies, lobbying activity and political contributions tracking and regulations.
+Consult the Compliance team regarding applicable lobbying policies, lobbying activity and political contributions tracking and regulations.